Guide

 Church social media should not feel like a burden.
 But for most churches, it does.
 Every week turns into:

 The problem is not effort.
 It is lack of structure.
 This guide gives you a simple posting system, proven post ideas, and a strategy that grows engagement and attendance — no fluff.
 For platform-specific ideas, see our deep dive on church social media content.
+If you are defining who owns this work—staff or volunteer—see our guide to the church social media manager role, skills, and weekly workflow.

 Social media is often the first impression someone has of your church.
 Before visiting, people will check your Instagram, scroll your Facebook, and watch your content.
 If your church is not showing up consistently, you are invisible to them.